zatullier/portfolio/README.md

 - Delete "Resume Tab".
 Done
 - Generate News page.
 Done
 - Add connection from 500px to projects page and link to contact page.
 Done
+- Split "News" page.
+Done
+  - Make Flywheel a News subpage.
+Done
+  - Make Hunch a News subpage.
+Done
+  - Generate potable water dispenser subpage.
+Done
+  - Generate a in depth review of HUNCH and potable water dispenser news for things I was involved in.
+Done

 Easy, timeconsuming
 - Create symbol from Maci's drawings to add as the everypage symbol next to my name
 - Generate Tools page